Europe sets sights on cheap rocket engine by 2030s

 In the near term, ArianeGroup would remain focused on rolling out the successor to its current Ariane 5 rocket.

-"We need, and will have Ariane 6 in 2020, but we also have to prepare for the future ...and that is why this (Prometheus) programme is important," he said.
+"We need, and will have Ariane 6 in 2020, but we also have to prepare for the future ...and that is why this (Prometheus) program is important," he said.

 The jury was still out on the issue of reusability, however.

-California-based Space Exploration Technologies (SpaceX) earlier this year achieved what it called "a huge revolution in spaceflight" by resuing part of one of its Falcon 9 rocket on a subsequent launch.
+California-based Space Exploration Technologies (SpaceX) earlier this year achieved what it called "a huge revolution in spaceflight" by reusing part of one of its Falcon 9 rocket on a subsequent launch.

 Charmeau said Prometheus would include work on reusability. "(But) the market is not asking for reusability...
 As long as we have a limited number of institutional launches it's difficult to bet on reusability."